repboxr/repboxRegmap/ai_resp.md

 #'   `cellids` column.
 rme_ev_multicol_reg_plausibility = function(rme) {
   restore.point("rme_ev_multicol_reg_plausibility")

+  long_descr = "**Implausible Multi-Column Structure.** For a regression that legitimately spans multiple columns, we expect to find rows with numbers in more than one of those columns.
+This test flags multi-column regressions where every row *only* has a value in one column, suggesting a 'slip' where different rows of the same conceptual regression were incorrectly assigned to different columns."

   # Identify regressions mapped to more than one column and get their cellids
   multicol_regs = rme$mc_df %>%